-This statement is published in accordance with the Modern Slavery Act 2015 and sets out the necessary steps taken by Associated British Ports (ABP) during the previous year to ensure that no slavery, forced labour or human trafficking is taking place in ABP's supply chain or in any part of ABP's business.
+This statement is published in accordance with the Modern Slavery Act 2015 and sets out the necessary steps taken by Associated British Ports (ABP) during 1 January 2018 to 31 December 2018 to ensure that no slavery, forced labour or human trafficking is taking place in ABP's supply chain or in any part of ABP's business.

-ABP published its first Modern Slavery Transparency Statement on 30 June 2017.
-As set out in ABP's first Statement, modern slavery is a crime and a violation of fundamental human rights which takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+ABP published its first and second "Modern Slavery Transparency Statements" on 30 June 2017 and 30 June 2018 respectively (the Previous Statements).
+As set out in the Previous Statements, modern slavery is a crime and a violation of fundamental human rights which takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.